ncatlab/nlab-content/pages/1/3/7/4/4731/content.md

 The notion of _connection on a 2-bundle_ generalizes the notion of [[connection on a bundle]] from [[principal bundle]]s to [[principal 2-bundle]]s.

-It comeswith a notion of [[higher parallel transport|2-dimensional parallel transport]].
+It comes with a notion of [[higher parallel transport|2-dimensional parallel transport]].

 ## Definition